praveenarallabandi/ImageAnalysis-Segmentation/README.md

 ## Results

-The output of this program can be seen in two places.
-The first is in the output directory specified in the `toml` configuration file.
-In the output directory, there are the grayscale images from each operation with the file name `{operation}_{original image}.BMP` (e.g. `edges_svar53.BMP`).
+The results are in the output directory specified in the `toml` configuration file.
+In the output directory, there are the grayscale images from each operation with the file name. `{operation}_{original image}.BMP` (e.g. `edges_svar53.BMP`).

 #### EDGE DETECTION
 ```python